kilpkonn/msc-thesis/main.typ

 */

 ==== Tactic "free function"
-"Free function" is a tactic that tries different functions in scope.
+"Free function" is a tactic that #note[Tries to do _what_? → "apply free functions"][tries] different functions in scope.
 It only tries functions that are not part of any `impl` block (associated with type or trait) and therefore considered "free".
-We've decided to filter out all the functions that have non-default generic parameters.
+We have decided to filter out all the functions that have non-default generic parameters.
 This is because `rust-analyzer` does not have proper checking for the function to be well-formed with a set of generic parameters.
 This is an issue if the generic parameters that the function takes are not present in the return type.